 Obtaining copies of your police data is a vital first step in going up against the police.
-I have written numerous articles and a series of Ebooks on the subject.
-To make it even easier I have prepared this comprehensive GDPR compliant subject access pack to help you through the entire process.
+To make it even easier, I have prepared this comprehensive subject access pack, that is fully compliant with the Data Protection Act 2018.

 The Subject Access Request Pack

 Most people remain blissfully unaware of their rights to access police data, let alone realise the scope of information they can request.
 For instance, did you know that you can request any of the following data types:

 - Everything contained on your criminal record

 - Intelligence files that might contain snippets of information about you or your family

 - Crime reports and incident reports that might refer to you